-Showcasing a brand at an exhibition has proven to be one of the strongest Marketing tools to build brand awareness, qualify leads and increase sales.
-As of 2019 the exhibition industry is worth over $325 billion to the global economy* with such a huge amount of money being invested, it is vital to assess the return on your business’ investment (ROI) in its exhibition stand.
+Showcasing a brand at an event has proven to be one of the strongest marketing tools to build brand awareness, qualify leads and increase sales.
+As of 2019, the event industry is worth over $325 billion to the global economy*, with such a huge amount of money being invested it is vital to assess the return on your business’ investment (ROI) in its event stand.
 Not just to ensure the investment was worthwhile but to look deeper into what elements worked well and what didn’t for future reference.

 Technical capabilities have gone above and beyond in the event industry, from selfieccinos to AR and more.
 New forms of technology can be used to track an exhibitor’s ROI by allowing an insight into the delegates experience.
 Heatmaps consist of discreet sensors located around the stand that identify an individuals’ mobile phone signal.
 These track a delegate’s journey, dwell time and also total footfall on stand.
 There can be additional options to include facial recognition technology to capture visitor gender, age and emotion.
 You can then access this information both during and post event to uncover hotspots, visitor volume and cumulative time spent on the stand.

 Radio Frequency Identification (RFID) systems are another option for tracking visitor interaction on an exhibition space, similar to that of Heatmaps.
 RFID’s are little tags that communicate with computer software when near one another, similar to that of a contactless debit card and card reader.
 RFID tags build a map of the delegates path through an exhibition stand and collate information from their journey, for example; whether they interacted with a screen or a game.
 This gives an insight into what areas of the stand were most popular and had the most interaction time as well as the number of delegates that visited your stand.